MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/shortcuts.md

 :::image type="content" source="../media/devtools-debug-shortcuts.png" alt-text="Shortcuts are listed in the Application panel." lightbox="../media/devtools-debug-shortcuts.png":::

-To learn more about using the Application panel to debug PWAs, go to [Debug Progressive Web Apps](../../devtools-guide-chromium/progressive-web-apps/index.md).
+To learn more about using the Application panel to debug PWAs, see [Debug Progressive Web Apps](../../devtools-guide-chromium/progressive-web-apps/index.md).